Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/am/tree/tree.rst

 Synchronisation with a tree attribute of another page
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It often needs to have the same attribute value on multiple pages simultaneously.
+Quite often there is a need to have the same attribute value on multiple pages simultaneously.
 You can use the mode of synchronization of a page attribute value with the attribute of the same name and type, but on the other page.
 Clicking the `synchronise` button, ηCMS provides a way to choose